mmoskal/gitwed-sample/README.md

-# gitwed-sample
+# Sample data for GitWEd

-Sample web page data for GitWEd
+Sample web site to be served with GitWEd.